chenopodium/Eberhard/README.txt

 -trials nr trials: the number of pairs that are generated (default is 100000) (This is plenty... larger values just make it slower)
 -inequality: CH or Guistina.
              CH uses N11 + N12 + N21 - N22 - singleA - singleB (<0 is classical)
-             Guistina uses N11++ - N12+0 - N210+ - N22++  (<0 is classical)
+             Guistina uses N11(++) - N12(+0) - N21(0+) - N22(++) (<0 is classical)

-Example:
+-model: Wang or Trivial
+             Trivial: trivial model using something similar to sin(delta) for measurement, just as a comparison to the other model
+             Wang (default): F. Wang's model from the paper above

+Examples:
-java -jar simulation.jar -file c:\myrandomnumbers.txt -seed 12345  -inequality CH
+java -jar simulation.jar  (all default values) java -jar simulation.jar -file c:\settings.csv -seed 12345  -inequality CH

+The file with settings should be a simple text file with one line for each pair, such as:
+0,1
+0,0
+1,0
-The file should be a simple text file with one line for each pair, such as 1,2 The first number is which angle to use for A (1 or 2), the second is which angle to use for B (1 or 2)
+The first number is which angle to use for A (0=a1 or 1=a2), the second is which angle to use for B (0=b1 or 1=b2)

 The results are written to a file summary.csv and also to a more detailed log.csv file with the input angles and counts for each run